Shelob9/react-wordpress-testing/content/testing-react-wordpress-blocks/3-structure.md

 - The block preview and rendered content should be identical.
 - The control for the value should appear in the block’s inspector controls.

-Once that foundation exists and has good test coverage, you can safely itterate on the code to make the block unique to your needs.
+Once that foundation exists and has good test coverage, you can safely iterate on the code to make the block unique to your needs.

 ### Tests For Gutenberg Blocks

-Beacuse this block will re-use the same components, we do not need to unti test those components.
+Beacuse this block will re-use the same components, we do not need to unit test those components.
 All of the tests we are doing are to ensure that those components work with Gutenberg properly.
 While small unit tests for functions created to help this process may be useful, for the most part, we want to use integration tests.

-In additition, we can use the WordPress e2e test suite, which is included to activate the plugin, add the block and make sure the block is added.
+In addition, we can use the WordPress e2e test suite, which is included to activate the plugin, add the block and make sure the block is added.
 That would be our acceptance test, showing that not only do the componentes work toghether, that the final product -- the block functions as expected.

 ### Jest Is The Test Runner